 Having been born of the Spirit, you are no longer confined to living in the flesh.
 You are now living in the Spirit and thus free to operate and walk in the Spirit (John 3:6).

 We all were born through the flesh, in the flesh, and as the flesh through the natural birth.
 The Scripture testifies, “That which is born of the flesh is flesh…” (John 3:6 NKJV).

-But, thank God for the New Birth.
-It changes everything – our nature, our spiritual condition, position, location, habitation and eternal destination.
+But thank God for the New Birth.
+It changes our nature, spiritual condition, position, location, habitation, and eternal destination.

-So, to be “in the flesh” or to be “in the Spirit” is a fixed state, position, or condition.
+So, to be “in the flesh” or “in the Spirit” is a fixed state, position, or condition.